Killing Fey Filled Regrets

 Troll means strong but also simpleton.

-Katzenveit – sounds like kat-zen-fight – Red-capped hary wood elf spirit that often transforms into butterflies for long-distance travel.
+Katzenveit – sounds like kat-zen-fight – Red-capped hairy wood elf spirit that often transforms into butterflies for long-distance travel.
 A variation of Scrat, Waltschrat – sounds like Walt-scrat.

 Ather- sounds like A-ter – refers to ether, an ancient concept of outer space including air, fire, and other stuff.